alien4rmspace/Just-Scavenge-Multiplayer/README.md

 > Full game is in a private repository.
 This repo contains selected core
 > networking, AI, and server infrastructure scripts.
+> No API keys are exposed in either repository, this includes the commit history.

 ## Architecture Overview
 ```